 Endpoints for standard accelerators in AWS Global Accelerator

 Endpoints for standard accelerators in AWS Global Accelerator can be Network Load Balancers, Application Load Balancers, Amazon EC2 instances, or Elastic IP addresses.
-A static IP address serves as a single point of contact for clients, and, with a standard accelerator, Global Accelerator distributes incoming traffic across healthy endpoints.
+In AWS Global Accelerator, static IP addresses serve as a single point of contact for clients, and, with a standard accelerator, Global Accelerator distributes incoming traffic across healthy endpoints.
 Global Accelerator directs traffic to endpoints by using the port (or port range) that you specify for the listener that the endpoint group for the endpoint belongs to.

 Each endpoint group can have multiple endpoints.
 You can add each endpoint to multiple endpoint groups, but the endpoint groups must be associated with different listeners.
 A resource must be valid and active when you add it as an endpoint.